 Gibson Dunn appreciates the importance of family.
 We have several polices to help our lawyers achieve meaningful work life control, including generous parental leaves, flex-time and reason-blind leaves of absences and a new transitional hours policy that allows returning parents to work on a 75 percent schedule for three months while receiving 100 percent pay.
 Many of our offerings are only available in all of our U.S. offices.
 In our global offices, we follow the country’s respective regulations concerning leave policies, flex-time offerings and accommodations in the workplace.

-For the birth of a child, our women lawyers are entitled to up to eighteen weeks of paid maternity leave, and male lawyers are entitled to up to ten weeks of paid paternity leave.
+For the birth of a child, our lawyers are entitled to up to eighteen weeks of paid maternity leave.
 In addition, Gibson Dunn offers paid leave following an adoption and placement of a foster child.
 The Diversity and Professional Development departments work closely to support our attorney parents in navigating the changes in both their personal and professional lives.
 Our Gibson Dunn Families program offers individual coaching to all expecting and new parents to help with off-ramping, on-ramping, and adjusting to having a new baby.
 This program also provides an advice collection and resource library for parents on topics relevant to balancing a new child with work.
 Gibson Dunn offers lactation rooms for nursing mothers, in-home and/or center based back-up care when regular care is unavailable and forums for parents and expectant parents to discuss any and all issues surrounding work-life control and kids.
 Our attorneys also have access to frequent in-office presentations by the Human Resources and Professional Development departments detailing the Firm’s work-life policies.

 Gibson Dunn’s flex-time policy allows our attorneys to design a reduced work schedule to meet the demands of child care, care for a sick or disabled family member, or other compelling circumstances.
 Our flex-time lawyers are supported by a dedicated affinity group and the Professional Development team conducts periodic in-depth check-ins, assigns coaches from within the flex-time attorney’s same practice group and hosts biannual group videoconferences that allow flex-time lawyers to share their experiences and to solicit advice.
 The Professional Development department also provides flex-time attorneys with tips and suggestions on how to manage their time, responsibilities, and relationships while on a reduced work schedule.